Geraldo Perdomo Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 17th in the league.
+- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 17th in the league.

-- The Padres' 4.14 team ERA ranks 13th among all league pitching staffs.
+- The Padres have a 4.14 team ERA that ranks 14th across all MLB pitching staffs.

-- The Padres rank 17th in baseball in home runs surrendered (21 total, 1.1 per game).
+- Padres pitchers combine to rank 14th in baseball in home runs allowed (21 total, 1.1 per game).

-- Wacha gets the start for the Padres, his fourth of the season.
-He is 2-1 with a 6.06 ERA and 15 strikeouts through 16 1/3 innings pitched.
+- Lugo makes the start for the Padres, his fourth of the season.
+He is 2-0 with a 2.70 ERA and 17 strikeouts in 16 2/3 innings pitched.

-- His last time out was on Saturday against the Milwaukee Brewers, when the right-hander went 4 1/3 innings, surrendering seven earned runs while giving up 11 hits.
+- In his most recent appearance on Saturday, the right-hander went 3 2/3 innings against the Milwaukee Brewers, giving up three earned runs while surrendering eight hits.

-- In three games this season, the 31-year-old has put up an ERA of 6.06, with 8.3 strikeouts per nine innings.
-Opponents are hitting .292 against him.
+- The 33-year-old has an ERA of 2.70, with 9.2 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .266 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.